 Essential Components of a Personal Tax Account

 The fundamental components of a Personal Tax Account may vary depending on the country or tax organisation providing the service.
-Nonetheless, the following might constitute some standard components of a personal tax account:
+The following might make up some standard components of a personal tax account:

-1. Tax information: This includes details on tax regulations, tax payments, tax refunds, tax culculators and other related topics.
+1. Tax information: This includes details on tax regulations, tax payments, tax refunds, tax calculators and other related topics.

-2. Personal information: Information that can be used to identify a specific individual, such as name, address, and phone number.
+2. Personal information: Information that can identify a specific individual, such as name, address, and phone number.

 3. Tax documents: Some tax documents include copies of tax returns, statements, and other related records.